cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/spark/bin/README.md

 4th file copies the setup files to worker and executes the shell program on worker

- 5th and 6th file are for uninstalling Spark versions of Spark
+ 5th file for uninstalling Spark versions of Spark

- 7th file is for testing the Spark setup
+ 6th file for testing the Spark setup

 1) save spark-bashrc.txt to ~/